Join the Invention Hunters as they travel the globe in their flying museum collecting the world’s greatest inventions.

 I enjoyed learning about pianos and records the most.
 I think it’s important for kids to learn how people of the past listened to music before you could download it off the internet.
 I still have fond memories of listening to books on tape on my old cassette player.

 Featured Inventions: drums, guitars, pianos, microphones, records

 Remember, this is a work of informational fiction.
-Anything that you learn from the child character is accurate but almost nothing the Invention Hunters say or do is wise, correct, or even possible.
+Everything you learn from the child’s character is accurate.
+Almost nothing the Invention Hunters say or do is wise, correct, or even possible.
 Contrary to popular belief, most adults aren’t this clueless.